Free Swift Library to Download & Cache Images

 Kingfisher is a lightweight pure Swift implementation that provided complete functionality for working with multiple image file formats using Swift code.
 The library helps developers to create applications that can remotely handle images with ease.
 The library asynchronously downloads as well as cache images inside their own applications.
 The library supports a multiple-layer cache for the downloaded images that immensely enhances the performance of the apps.
 That means images will be cached in memory as well as on disk so no need to download it again.

-The library is very easy to handle and provides a facility for cache management.
+The library is easy to handle and provides a facility for cache management.
 Users can easily set the size as well as the duration of the cache.
 It will also provide an automatic cache cleaning facility that helps users to prevent the library from utilizing too many resources.
 One other great feature is included for task cancellation.
 Users can easily cancel the downloading or image retrieving process if it is not needed anymore.